 The Yao people in Mozambique live in small villages between the Ruvuma and Lugenda Rivers.
 A “head man, chosen through matrilineal succession, leads each village”.
 The Yao maintain an agricultural society, “using slash-and-burn techniques for growing their staple crops – maize and sorghum”.

 The Yao have lived in the northwestern Mozambique’s Niassa Province for hundreds of years.
 When Arabs first arrived in Africa, they traded with the Yao in exchange for clothes and guns.
 Their involvement in trade made them one of the richest and most influential groups in Southern Africa.

 The Swahili people are more numerous in Kenya, Tanzania, and the Zanzibar Archipelago, but some live in northern Mozambique.
 They speak Swahili, follow Islam, and wear traditional Islamic dress.

-Unlike most Africans who are rural farmers with their own indigenous religions, Swahili are also urban dwellers with a literate Muslim civilization.
-Swahili merchants live in elaborately designed and furnished houses.
-Unlike merchants, Swahili farmers and fishermen live in coastal villages where they build towns around a central mosque attended by the men (women are not allowed to enter mosques).
+Unlike most Africans who are rural farmers with their own indigenous religions, many Swahili are urban dwellers with a literate Muslim civilization.
+Swahili merchants often live in elaborately designed and furnished houses.
+Unlike merchants, Swahili farmers and fishermen live in coastal villages where they build towns around a central mosque attended by the men (women aren’t allowed to enter mosques).